neuecc/UniRx/README.md

 cancel.Dispose();
 ```

-If in Unity 5.3, you can use ToYieldInstruction for Observable to Coroutine.
+If in Unity 5.3, you can use `ToYieldInstruction` to convert observables to coroutines.

 ```csharp
 IEnumerator TestNewCustomYieldInstruction()